Our Clinical Trials Unit (CTU) has expertise in all aspects of clinical trial planning, set up, conduct, analysis and publication.

 There are many advantages to having us support your clinical trial.
 Please click below to find out more.

 If you are interested in seeking expert advice or collaborating with us on a trial or study, including those that fall outside of our research areas, please don’t hesitate to get in touch by phone or email.
+Please fill-in the request form below with details of your proposed study.
 We recommend making contact at an early stage, as this will enable you to take full advantage of our wealth of experience and expertise, and increases the likelihood of a successful application.

 Our CTU was originally set up in April 2001 within the National Blood Service (NBS) (now NHS Blood and Transplant), as a collaboration with the MRC CTU in London and was formerly known as the NBS/MRC Clinical Studies Unit.
 This successful collaboration lasted until March 2013, with the MRC CTU providing statistical and methodological support in addition to building and hosting our trial databases on their IT platform.